kokiddp/APIXURestClient-Android/README.md

 # APIXURestClient-Android
-Xamarin Android Library for consuming APIXU Weather REST API service.
+Xamarin Android library for consuming APIXU Weather REST API service.

 This is a Xamarin Android library that allows your app to fetch data from https://www.apixu.com/